1950 East Pakistan riots: Noakhali District

-On 10 February, the Hindus were attacked in Noakhali town.
-On the afternoon of 13 February, the Hindus were attacked in broad daylight in Feni, within 200 yards of the S.D.O., the police station and the courts.
-The Hindu quarters of the town like Masterpara, Ukilpara, Daktarpara, Sahadebpur, Barahaipur and Sultanpur were attacked, looted and then set on fire.
+On 10 February, Hindus were attacked in Noakhali town.
+On the afternoon of 13 February, Hindus were attacked in broad daylight in Feni, within 200 yards of the SDO, the police station, and the courts.
+Hindu quarters of the town like Masterpara, Ukilpara, Daktarpara, Sahadebpur, Barahaipur, and Sultanpur were attacked, looted, and then set on fire.
 Gurudas Kar, an influential member of the Hindu community, was killed.
-After the destruction of the Hindu areas of the Feni town, the violence spread to the nearby villages under the Feni and Chhagalnaiyan police stations, mainly inhabited by the Nath community.
-The villages of Banspara, Rampur, Madhupur, Srichandrapur, Basikpur, Chakbasta, Shibpur, Baligaon were burnt to ashes.
+After the destruction of the Hindu areas of Feni town, the violence spread to nearby villages under the Feni and Chhagalnaiya police stations, mainly inhabited by the Nath community.
+The villages of Banspara, Rampur, Madhupur, Srichandrapur, Basikpur, Chakbasta, Shibpur, and Baligaon were burnt to ashes.
 In the attacks, 45 Hindus were killed, 205 Hindu houses were burnt to ashes, and huge amounts of assets were looted.

-The Hindu women were abducted and forcefully married to Muslims.
-Harendra Kar's teenage daughter Mila Kar was forcefully married to Sultan Mian, a civil supply contractor, after her father, grandfather and son were slaughtered.
-A married Hindu woman named Ranubala was forcefully married to Rahmat Ali, the son of Honorary Magistrate Barik Mian.
+Hindu women were abducted and forcibly married to Muslims.
+Harendra Kar's teenage daughter, Mila Kar, was forcibly married to Sultan Mian, a civil supply contractor, after her father, grandfather, and son were slaughtered.
+A married Hindu woman named Ranubala was forcibly married to Rahmat Ali, the son of Honorary Magistrate Barik Mian.

 The attacks continued till 23 February, and by then, 4,500 Hindus had taken shelter at the refugee camp at Feni College.
 Another 2,500 were scattered in various refugee camps across the Noakhali district.
-The Hindus who were trying to flee to the Indian state of Tripura were looted and assaulted on the way.
+Hindus who were trying to flee to the Indian state of Tripura were looted and assaulted on the way.
 Hindu women and children were held at the Chandpur and Akhaura railway stations.
-The Ansars, the police and the Muslim mobs, refused to allow them to flee to Agartala or Kolkata.
+The Ansars, police, and Muslim mobs refused to allow them to flee to Agartala or Kolkata.
 According to an Amrita Bazar Patrika report, 5,000 Hindus fled to Belonia, in the Indian state of Tripura.